-What should I plant now for spring blooming?
+What should I plant in the fall for spring blooming?

 Fall is a great time for planning and planting to get more spring color in your garden!

 Some great early-flowering perennials are Baptisia, Creeping Phlox, Irises, Tradescantia, and Peonies.
-Check out our interactive catalog to search for more spring bloomers.
+Check out our searchable catalog to search for more spring bloomers.

 Fall planting is great because the cooler temperatures and more frequent rains mean that you don’t need to do much watering.
 While these plants are going dormant, their root system will still work its way down into the soil to establish itself.